devsim/devsim_documentation/sphinx/source/models.rst

 Custom matrix assembly
 ~~~~~~~~~~~~~~~~~~~~~~

-The :meth:`ds.custom_equation` command is used to register callbacks to be called during matrix and right hand side assembly.
+The :meth:`devsim.custom_equation` command is used to register callbacks to be called during matrix and right hand side assembly.
 The |python| procedure must expect to receive two arguments and return two lists.
 For example a procedure named ``myassemble`` registered with

 .. code-block:: python

-  ds.custom_equation(name="test1", procedure="myassemble")
+  devsim.custom_equation(name="test1", procedure="myassemble")

 must expect to receive two arguments